samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute

 Choose a willing creature that you can see within range.
-Until the spell ends, the target’s Speed is doubled, it gains a +2 bonus to Armor Class, it has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on Dexterity saving throws, and it gains an additional action on each of its turns.
+Until the spell ends, the target's Speed is doubled, it gains a +2 bonus to Armor Class, it has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on Dexterity saving throws, and it gains an additional action on each of its turns.
 That action can be used to take only the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) (one attack only), [Dash](/sources/dnd/free-rules/rules-glossary#DashAction), [Disengage](/sources/dnd/free-rules/rules-glossary#DisengageAction), [Hide](/sources/dnd/free-rules/rules-glossary#HideAction), or [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action.

 When the spell ends, the target is [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) and has a Speed of 0 until the end of its next turn, as a wave of lethargy washes over it.